spookbench/spooknotes/blogposts/amiga_dmscn/0_architecture_overview/index.md

 - In the ideal world all our code runs fast enough our Copper instructions can be executed at the exact beam positions we want.
 In reality, sometimes this is not the case - maybe some calculations took longer than expected, maybe BIitter hogged the bus, and by the time Copper got to instruction it was supposed to execute at the beginning of line 23, the beam already reached line 24.
 What now?
 By default, Copper will just execute this instruction anyway.
 Sometimes this is not a big problem, like in our sky gradient example above, world won't end if we change the color one line later.
 But oftentimes it's better to omit it altogether in a given frame.
 This is when the `SKIP` can aid us.
   It takes X and Y coordinates (just like `MOVE`) and lets us to skip the instruction that comes immediately after it if the video beam is already past them.

 There are a few important Copper's limitations.
-One of them is that due to memory timings, in the absolute best case scenario, we can execute one Copper instruction every 8 pixels on the screen.
+One of them is that due to memory timings, in the absolute best case scenario, we can execute one instruction every 8 pixels on the screen.
 Another thing we need to keep in mind is that it can't affect memory contents directly, only the registers.
-We can work around it by
+But, as mentioned above, we can use Copper list to set up and run Blitter, which is another powerful tool in our disposal.

-## Blitter
+### Blitter

+// TODO

 ### How the image is made
 As demosceners, we need to know exactly how Amiga generates the picture.
-It's a bit complex, but after getting into it, you'll realize it provides us a wide range of tools we can use to do some pretty sick stuff.
-So let's start with the basic stuff...
+It's a bit complex process, but after getting into it, you'll realize it provides us a wide range of tools we can use to do some pretty sick stuff.

-#### ...display modes
+#### Display modes
-On OCS, we have four "primary" modes:
+In OCS, we have four "primary" modes:

 - Low resolution, called *lores*.
 It supports 32 colors and for NTSC systems it's 320 x 200, for PAL - 320 x 256.
 - High resolution, *hires* mode.
 Drops to only 16 colors, but we get 320 x 400 (NTSC) or 640 x 256 (PAL).